-Anyone searching for active noise cancelling (ANC) headphones has probably heard of both Sony and Shure’s flagships.
-Both headsets are at the top of their game when it comes to noise cancelling performance, but many consumers want their headphones to do more than just play music.
+Anyone searching for active noise canceling (ANC) headphones has probably heard of both Sony and Shure’s flagships.
+Both headsets are at the top of their game when it comes to noise canceling performance, but many consumers want their headphones to do more than just play music.
 We’re pitting the Sony WH-1000XM4 vs Shure AONIC 50 to determine which of these two powerhouse ANC headphones is the best.

 Sony WH-1000XM4 vs Shure AONIC 50: Hardware and design

-See more: Best noise cancelling headphones
+See more: Best noise canceling headphones

 Both pairs of headphones are comfortable for individuals with glasses and earrings, but the Sony WH-1000XM4 are just easier to take on the road.

 Each headset takes a different approach to onboard touch controls